QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 ## Constrained-to-Constant-Growth-Rate Ramsey Plan

-We use brute forceTo create a government plan that **is** time consistent, i.e., that is a time-invariant function of time.
+We can use brute force to create a government plan that **is** time consistent, i.e., that is a time-invariant function of time.

 We simply constrain  a planner to   choose a time-invariant money growth rate $\bar \mu$ so that